whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - Cultivate Your Spiritual Strength.md

 What is this greater power, or divine voice, that moves some people to act so selflessly even at great personal risk?
 And how come so few people seem to listen to it?

 The truth is very simple: everyone has a divine voice in their heart that, from birth on, guides them to walk a deeply meaningful, dignified path in service of the people and nonhumans they love.
-However, in unhealthy cultures, people are subject to so much hurtful training that many learn to "hold back" or "shut down" parts of themselves, and ultimately they can learn to ignore that voice in their heart.
+However, in unhealthy nations, people are subject to so much hurtful training that many learn to "hold back" or "shut down" parts of themselves, and ultimately they can learn to ignore that voice in their heart.
 People can learn to obediently follow others' direction instead of following their divine path.
 They can learn to embrace self-centeredness, low self-worth, or distrust.
 People can learn to tolerate meaningless work.
 People can find ways to distract themselves from the dissatisfaction of not giving their deepest love in service of those around them.

-Tubman, King, and Christ only seem special because they gave their deepest love in unhealthy cultures that train people to hold back their love.
+Tubman, King, and Christ only seem special because they gave their deepest love in unhealthy nations that train people to hold back their love.
 They could feel that inner divine voice, whereas many people learn to ignore it, starting with early childhood deprivation or abuse and continuing with endless training for obedience throughout school, church and adulthood.

 This is one universal spiritual truth behind the teachings of religions like Christianity, Islam, and Buddhism: everyone has sacred gifts to give, a divine purpose that only they can fulfill.
 And the divine voice inside you already knows that purpose, whether you consciously know it or not.